dimitrie-gheorghe/car_plus_plus/README.md

 ## Limitations

 - Don't use ctrl+Z (undo), because it is not yet implemented (and probably it will never be).
-- The editor only supports ascii chars. typing non-ascii will add a default 'unknown char'
+- The editor only supports ascii chars.
+Typing a non-ascii char will add a default 'unknown char'.

 ## The font